Editing

 Default Editor

-attribute can get tricky because the grid will expect a url input.
-To prevent this validation error from occurring, add validation="string"
+The grid comes built-in with a validator based on the column type.
+Editing a column with [type="url"] and a [type-url-src] attribute can get tricky because the grid will expect a valid url input.
+To prevent this validation error from occurring, add [validation="string"] or any [type] to the <zg-column> tag.
+This will change the validation method for the <zg-column>.

 Default Editor Grid